ThoaiNguyenHuu842/camunda-orchestrater/README.md

 # Introduction

-This project implemented a demo using Camunda as an orchestrater in micro-services environment with an KYC process example.
+This project implementes a demo using Camunda as an orchestrater in micro-services environment with an KYC process example.
 This project simulates an micro-service based system with four services:
 - Request management service
 - Verification service